 4. Their large bill comes in very handy to carry large ‘gulps’ of fresh water back to the nest in order to douse eggs or chicks when the sweltering heat of the swamps drives temperatures beyond normality.
 Other fascinating techniques to cool down involve defecating on their legs (as storks do too), or gular fluttering – the same as dog panting.

-5. Shoebills have specially adapted long toes with no webbing which helps them to balance on the swampy vegetation while stalking prey.
+5. Shoebills have specially adapted long toes (up to 18cm heel to toe) with no webbing which helps them to balance on the swampy vegetation while stalking prey.
 They also have a nictitating membrane – a translucent layer that protects their eyes – which is used when hunting and preening.

 6. Shoebills have a little bit of an identity crisis.
 While they may look stork-like, taxonomically speaking they share more traits with the Pelecaniformes (herons and pelicans), and molecular studies have found the hamerkop to be the closest relative of the shoebill.